SimonWaldherr/golang-examples/readme.md

 ## Compile

-One great aspect of golang is, that you can start go applications via ```go run name.go```, but also compile it to an executable with ```go build name.go```.
+One great aspect of Golang is, that you can start go applications via ```go run name.go```, but also compile it to an executable with ```go build name.go```.
 After that you can start the compiled version which starts much faster.
 If you start fibonacci.go and the compiled version you will notice, that the last line which contains the execution time doesn't differ much, but if you start it with ```time ./fibonacci 32``` and ```time go run ./fibonacci.go 32``` you will see the difference.

 ## License